redis/redis-doc/commands/lcs.md

 4) (integer) 6
 ```

-Finally to also have the match len:
+Finally to also have the match length:

 ```
 > LCS key1 key2 IDX MINMATCHLEN 4 WITHMATCHLEN